YYazi/YYazi/README.md

 project and I am glad to be a part of the GitHub community!

 As for myself, I am currently 21 years old and started programming a year before I enrolled into university.
 I have actually liked the tech area since I was a little kid, but never actually started with it until I watched a movie; I unfortunately can't recall the name 😥.
-Anyway, it blew me away- storytelling wise - and has given me a new perspective in that field, which motivated to get into it.
+Anyway, it blew me away storytelling wise and has given me a new perspective in that field, which motivated to get into it.
 A decision I definetly don't regret 😄.

 I love doing calisthenics and playing table tennis.
 Actually thinking about it, I like pretty much a lot of stuff that puts me out of my comfort zone and pushes me to new